moremeyou/Obsidian-Tag-Buddy/README.md

 ## 🗒️ Notes
 - Switch to editing to undo any edits in the active note.
 	- **Edits are permanent in embeds/summaries (unless that note is open in a tab).
 I'm considering undo functionality with notices.**
 - **Design rationale:** Tag Buddy is about helping you maintain a specific state of mind when reviewing/annotating/processing your notes.
 For example, I don't want to switch to editing to simply remove “new” from a “book/highlight/new” tag, or if I want to quickly add a “todo” tag somewhere.
-Also, I think Obsidian already makes it super easy add/edit/remove tag.
+Also, I think Obsidian already makes it super easy add/edit/remove tags.
 So there are no plans to bring those Tag Buddy functions to edit mode.
 That said, please let me know if you have a use case.
 - **Known limitations:**
 	 - Editing tags within some other plugins or unknown view types is not supported, for now.
 Please reach out if you have a use case.
 	 - Checkboxes are superficially functional in summaries.
 But the state change isn't applied to the source file.
 This functionality might be beyond the scope of this plugin.
 But I will implement warnings.
 	 - Two (or more) tag summaries or embeds in the same note referencing the same tags will lose sync with each other.
 Warnings have been implemented.
 WORKAROUND: Use the **Refresh button** below the tag summary to manually update.

 ## ✅ To Do:
-- [ ] Specify copy to section prefix within the tag-summary code block Ex: Section 1(-)
-- [ ] Mobile modal input focus
+- [ ] BUG: Mobile modal input focus
+- [ ] BUG: Adding new tag fights with fuzzy search similarities
-- [ ] Remove extra space if removing between words
+- [ ] BUG: Remove extra space if removing between words
+- [ ] Specify copy to section prefix in tag-summary code block Ex: Section 1(-)
 - [ ] Edit tag text modal (options for this instance, all in note, across vault?)
 - [ ] Separate nested tags (part of the edit modal above?)
-- [ ] Command/modal to edit regardless of mode
 - [ ] Command/modal to create a summary note from tag
 - [ ] Possible undo/redo without switching to edit mode?
 Notices or buttons.
 - [ ] Possible undo/redo changes to embedded or generated content?